gaehlerm/SoftwareEngineering/README.md

         drive(self._tires, distance)
 ```

 You might have realized that `Car` is a delegating class.
 Delegating classes typically meet the requirements of an aggregate.
 A delegating class hides all the functionality within the class so that it is only accessible through the class instance itself.
-The `car` is accessible as it is a variable.
+The `car` instance is accessible as it is a variable.
 A unique ID would only be needed for saving the `car` object in a database and retrieving it.
 If you want to save the car information to a database, you would need an identifier, such as the license number.
 The entire car would be saved intact under this ID.

 It is not possible to modify the instance of the `Car` and its internals in any other way.
 It is not possible to violate the car's invariants.
-All the variables are encapsulated within the `car`, and the methods are guaranteed to maintain the invariants.
+All the variables are encapsulated within the `Car`, and the methods are guaranteed to maintain the invariants.

 The class `Car` may have the following invariants.
 It needs:
 - a unique identifier (as it's an aggregate)